-My Soulful Reflexology session is a unique method of using warm basalt stones and the thumbs and to stimulate more than 7,200 nerve endings in each foot.
+My Soulful Reflexology session is a unique method of using warm basalt stones to stimulate more than 7,200 nerve endings in each foot.
 These nerve endings correspond to all parts of the body, including organs and glands.
 Stimulating the appropriate region is intended to eliminate energy blockages thought to produce pain or disease in the related areas.

-I also incorporate the use of essential oils, chosen by the client, to address specific issues that may need to be addressed.
+I also incorporate the use of essential oils, chosen by the client, to address specific issues.

 Reflexology is used to prevent, rather than cure, and is used to relieve a wide variety of ailments.

 In my Integrative Reflexology session, my only “tool” is my thumb.
 The nerve endings are stimulated to eliminate energy blockages throughout the body.
 This session is more specific than the Soulful Reflexology session.

 Both therapy sessions are very calming to the nervous system and therapeutic for the client.

 Dr. William Fitzgerald, in his book Zone Therapy, states that “a form of treatment by means of pressure points was known in India and China five thousand years ago.
 This knowledge, however, appears to be lost or forgotten.
 Perhaps it was set aside in favor of acupuncture, which emerged as the stronger growth from the same root.”
 There also appears to be evidence of reflexology being used in Egyptian art around 2330 B.C.E.

 Reflexology can relieve stress and tension within the body.
 It improves circulation and lymphatic flow and works to unblock nerve impulse pathways.
 These benefits all work toward helping the body to heal itself by restoring balance to the vital energies.